emirabayer/jetson-nano-pose-estimation/README.md

 ## Features

 * Ready to run Python scripts for evaluating _.engine_ files for MoveNet (Single Pose) and Yolov8n-Pose.
+* Process `.mp4` files to generate an output video with pose predictions, including an optional One Euro Filter to smooth keypoint jitter between frames.
 * Includes easy to use commands to monitor the Jetson Nano's real time hardware status (temperature, power, clock speeds).
 * A detailed guide on how to generate the exact subset of the COCO 2017 dataset used for these benchmarks.
 * The structure is designed to easily accommodate new models and benchmark tests.